Best Free Midi Keyboard Software 2026 For Windows, Mac and Android

 However, there were a few things that frustrated me.

 For example, when you record a track, you do not see the notes on the screen.
 You have to wait until you finish recording, and then they show up.
-This just felt strange compared to the MIDI input I am used to from a Digital Audio Workstation (DAW).
+The MIDI input from a Digital Audio Workstation (DAW) felt unfamiliar to me.

-There are also no other built-in sounds to test other than the piano, and I could not find a way to import my own sounds.
+There are no other built-in sounds to test besides the piano, and I couldn’t import my own.
 Maybe I am expecting too much from free software.

-Garageband is my favorite of the free music production programs.
-I have written entire songs on the bus with this software on my iPad and have been happier with the sound than some tracks I have spent weeks working on in the studio!
+GarageBand is my favorite of the free music production programs.
+I have written entire songs on the bus with this iPad software and been happier with the sound than some studio tracks I spent weeks on!

 Most Apple products come with pre-installed software, but if not, you can download it for free from the App Store.